BenAXiong/FTIRUI/README.md

 | `SMOKE_USERNAME` | Username for the Django admin/staff account used in smoke runs. |
 | `SMOKE_PASSWORD` | Password for the smoke user. |

-When these are set, `npm run test:smoke` will:
+When these are set:

-1. Log into `/admin/`.
-2. Seed a dashboard canvas via the public API.
-3. Open the canvas from the dashboard and assert autosave UI state.
+1. `npm run test:smoke` logs into `/admin/`, seeds a dashboard canvas via the public API, opens it from the dashboard tab, confirms the autosave indicator, and saves/restores a workspace snapshot.
-4. Save & restore a workspace snapshot via the modal buttons.
+2. `npm run test:a11y` reuses the same helpers but runs axe-core scans against the dashboard tab and the popped-out workspace canvas, attaching any violations (serious/critical ones fail the run).

 Omitting any of the env vars causes the suite to skip gracefully, which keeps local runs fast when you only need unit coverage.